Hornets can be a real problem for homeowners. They’re one of the more aggressive house pests – and they can also really damage your home.

 If none of the natural methods work, it’s time to call in a professional pest control company.

-They'll have the right tools and equipment to safely get rid of the nest once and for all.
+They'll have the right tools and equipment to safely get rid of the nest for you.